Updated: Apr 16

 Unfortunately, both Russia and Japan can't tell the exact number of ''Japanese prisoners of war in the Soviet Union'' until now.
 According to Soviet archive, it's 660,000 people, later published as 594,000 people.
 And ten percent of them had died, then seven hundred people buried in Georgia; Turkmenistan; Uzbekistan; Kazakhstan and Ukraine.
 In 1956, Soviet Union under Nikita Kroutchev (1894-1971) handed out records of 3,957 deceased Japanese war prisoners.
 Finally, Soviet Union under Mikhail Gorbachev (1931-) provided Japan a list of 38,000 deceased Japanese war prisoners.
 Furthermore, Soviet government allowed their bereaved families to visit their graves and bring more than 17,000 bones of the deceased back to Japan as the result of Soviet–Japanese Joint Declaration of 1991.

-Ultimately, the cost of forced labor of ''Japanese prisoners of war in the Soviet Union'' exceeded what they totally produced.
+Ultimately, the cost of forced labour of ''Japanese prisoners of war in the Soviet Union'' exceeded what they totally produced.
 Thus, Stalin's slave system was sheer violation of Marxist values.

 There is one thing is still positive that interactions between more than 500,000 Japanese war prisoners in Soviet and Russians changed view of Russians on Japanese people entirely.
 They found that Japanese people are not ''brutal samurai'' depicted in anti-Japanese propaganda but they are all the same human beings as Russians themselves.